mayasharma2110/Treat-Yourself/README.md

 * Used chrome developer tools to check responsiveness on mobile, tablet and laptop devices.

 * Used the [free formatter](https://www.freeformatter.com/html-validator.html) to validate my html (for all pages of the website) to check for no errors.
-For html there was 1 error on all pages due to the navbar (shown below), this is okay to ignore as only 1 is shown on the page depending if it is a large sreen width or not.
+For html there was 1 error on all pages due to the navbar (shown below), this is okay to ignore as only 1 is shown on the page depending on if it is a large screen width or not.
 There were also some warnings about Malformed byte sequence: “a3” which can be ignored.
   ![HTML error](static/testing/html-error.PNG) <br>

 * Used the [jigsaw validator](https://jigsaw.w3.org/css-validator/#validate_by_input) to validate my style.css file to check for no errors.
 I did not validate css of the whole website as this included the imported materializecss files.